comsiro/google-map-api/README.md

 # GoogleMapApi

-GoogleMapApi was created for a coding test from Allied Telesis Labs Ltd.
-This application is SPA for searching locations through Google Map Api.
+This application is a sample SPA for searching locations through Google Map Api.

 This project was generated with Angular CLI 6.0.8.